-Includes a query clause of the form release='release' to find objects with the specified release value.
+Includes a query clause of the form release | release | to find objects with the specified release value.
 You can set release_spec to multiple release definitions.
 See Release specification for details.

-Allows you to specify a different separator character.
+Specifies a different separator character.
 See -sep|-separator for details.